Guna02826/Property-Management/Documentation/Role-Hierarchy-System.md

 ## Overview

-The role hierarchy system provides a configurable mechanism to enforce hierarchical relationships between user roles, ensuring proper oversight and reporting structures.
-The system is designed to be flexible and can be enabled or disabled per organization.
+The role hierarchy system provides a highly configurable mechanism to enforce hierarchical relationships between user roles, ensuring proper oversight and reporting structures.
+The system is designed to be extremely flexible and adapt to each organization's unique structure:

+- **Small Companies:** May have only Owners
+- **Medium Companies:** Owners + Managers
+- **Large Companies:** Multiple Managers, Assistant Managers, and Sales Reps

+The system supports multiple managers per organization, multiple assistant managers per manager, and multiple sales reps per manager/assistant manager.
+Hierarchy can be enabled or disabled per organization, and organizations can configure which roles are active in their structure.

 ## Database Schema